Our Verdict

 Warmth

 Being a thin shell, this jacket does not score high points in our warmth assessment, understandably.
 The material is very thin, breathable, and not very insulating.
 This 3L shell is bonded to a tricot backer that adds stretch but no additional insulation.
+Full disclosure: I was really cold in this shell on a below-zero windy resort day.

-On the other hand, the breathability of this material helps keep us warm as it allows most moisture to escape.
+On the other hand, the breathability of this material helps keep me warm as it allows most moisture to escape.
 Appropriate layering combined with adequate breathability to wick sweat is key to staying warm all day.

 Weather Resistance